Naiyya

 Naiyya is 1979 Hindi language drama movie directed by Prashanta Nanda and starring Prashanta Nanda himself and Zarina Wahab.

 Naiyya is a remake of the successful Odia language movie Shesha Shrabana.
 The Odia movie is also directed by Prashanta Nanda, and starring himself and Mahaswata Roy.

 Plot

-The film also has a very melodious song "O Goriya Re", sung by Yesudas, with music composed by Ravindra Jain.
+Sonu lives with his ailing mother in Lakhipur.
+He rescues Geeta, brings her home and looks after her, unaware of her background and where she comes from.